 However, more importantly, this acts like a signal of why net neutrality is so important.
 Had the States kept protections in place, AT&T would not have been able to pull this off.
 However, with them removed, telecom providers can do whatever they want.
 Maybe AT&T has a rival email service it’s promoting?
 Either way, it’s a blow to internet freedom with no conclusion in sight.

 The Drive That Thundered

 From the bigger issues, we now go to some smaller ones.
 We got a nice bit of scuttlebutt from readers the past two months, so let’s take a look at two particularly interesting stories.
 We’ll start with something from the world of cloud storage.

-ThunderDrive is a relative newcomer among our cloud storage reviews.
+ThunderDrive is a relative newcomer among our cloud reviews, for a complete list, feel free to check out which cloud service is best here.
 When we first reviewed it, about six months ago, it showed a decent bit of promise, though there were a few rough edges to it.
 However, it had enough going for it that we gave it a decent rating in our review.

 This okay rating was, however, enough for many readers to try ThunderDrive out, no surprise in an industry that’s always evolving and where many digital hoarders are looking for the best possible deal.

 However, as the months went by, negative comments started accruing rapidly beneath the review.
 These ranged from the usual “not what I expected” complaints, which isn’t out of the ordinary for a new service, to outright accusations of fraud on the part of the company.